selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 # ...
 ```

 * For each event a email will be sent in parallel.
-To avoid beeing marked as spam mail we can add a time delay of 2 seconds at the end of the for loop.
+To avoid beeing marked as spam mail add a time delay of 2 seconds at the end of the for loop.

 ```python
 # ...